Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: Quantification

-Second, the GMBP condition outperforms the sequential MBP condition in identifying the environments for which DA is efficient.
-The gap is especially big as soon as we allow for idiosyncratic preferences ($\lambda < 1$) or priorities ($\alpha<1$).
-Recall from Example \ref{example:truncation} that the GMBP condition outperforms the sequential MBP condition in situation where the market does not have mutually best pairs to start with, but by removing the irrelevant schools for students, new mutually best pairs emerge.
-This situation is more likely to occur when schools priorities and students preferences go in opposite direction: schools prefer more students who prefer them the least.
+Second, the GMBP condition systematically captures a larger fraction of the environments for which DA is efficient than the SMBP condition.
+The gap is especially large as soon as we allow for idiosyncratic preferences ($\lambda < 1$) or priorities ($\alpha<1$).
+Recall from Example \ref{example:truncation} that the GMBP condition is able to identify environments where DA is efficient, which the SMBP did not, when removing the irrelevant schools for students leads to new mutually best pairs.
+This situation is more likely to occur when school priorities and student preferences go in opposite directions: schools give higher priority to students who prefer them the least.
 Smaller values for $\lambda$ or $\alpha$ allow for this possibility.

-The third insight is that, for a given value of $\lambda$, the GMBP condition is able to identify a large proportion of the school choice environments for which DA is efficient especially when $\alpha$ takes high values.
-Figure \ref{fig:sim} provides a closer look at this property.
-Specifically, Figure \ref{fig:sim} maps, for specific values of $(\lambda, \alpha, \delta, \beta)$, the proportion of markets, taken over the 1,000 draws of $(d_{is}, v_s, \varepsilon_{is}, g_i, \eta_{is})$, where DA is efficient and the sequential and generalized MBP conditions are satisfied.
-Confirming the results in Table \ref{tab:summary}, we see that the proportion of markets such that DA is efficient is highest when $\lambda$ and $\alpha$ are equal to 1 (no idiosyncratic components of preferences and priorities beyond match quality).
-Low values for $\delta$ (i.e. strong vertical differentiation of schools) and high values for $\beta$ (i.e. greater emphasis on match quality in school priorities) fosters the efficiency of DA.
-A higher value of $\beta$ allows school priorities to ``align'' with preferences through the match quality, even when students value more factors such as school quality than proximity in distance, and the GMBP condition is capable of identifying most of these markets when DA is efficient.
+The third insight is that, for a given value of $\lambda$, the GMBP condition is able to identify a large proportion of the school choice environments for which DA is efficient, especially when $\alpha$ takes high values.
+From Proposition \ref{multiple}, we know that the remaining cases are cases where there are multiple envyfree allocations.

+The numbers in Table \ref{tab:summary} are averaged over the different values of $\delta$ and $\beta$.
+Figure \ref{fig:sim} provides a closer look at how these numbers vary over $\delta$ and $\beta$.
+In all cases, we let $\alpha=1$, so priorities take the form $\pi_{is}=\beta d_{is}+(1-\beta)g_i$: schools care about match quality (the kind that is reciprocated in preferences) and student characteristics.
+The figures illustrate how the probability that DA is efficient quickly decreases with $\lambda$.
+Low values for $\delta$ (i.e. strong vertical differentiation of schools) and high values for $\beta$ (i.e. greater emphasis on match quality in school priorities) foster the efficiency of DA.
+A higher value of $\beta$ allows school priorities to ``align'' with preferences through the match quality, even when students value more factors, such as school quality.
+The GMBP condition is capable of identifying most of these markets when DA is efficient.